5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 A lot of people’s original treatment goals in therapy is to feel more “regulated” or “present” in their lives.
 Going back to the science behind Somatic Experiencing, this is because we are able to more easily engage the parasympathetic nervous system, which gives us access to being connected and engaged in the present.
 Somatic Experiencing helps people increase their overall sense of well-being, can help to regulate sleep and energy levels, and at the very least fosters a deep level of insight into the inner emotional and physiological experience.

-5. What to Expect During Somatic Therapy Sessions
+5. What Can I Expect During Somatic Therapy Sessions?

 The first session you meet with your Somatic Experiencing Therapist, there will be a lot of “getting to know you’s.”
 During this time, a better understanding of the distressing event and the distressing symptoms will be gathered.
 The therapist will get insight into your particular symptoms and start to get a feel for how your nervous system reacts to some level of activation during the session.

-The subsequent sessions will look a bit different, in that there will be deeper SE work happening.
+The subsequent sessions will look a bit different, in that there will be deeper somatic therapy work happening.
 The therapist will help guide the client through different ways to gain access to bodily awareness and sensations, as well as facilitate some of the pendulation between the healing and trauma spaces.

 Somatic Experiencing is meant to be non-invasive and handles each client’s trauma content with the utmost respect and sensitivity.
 It is not about “forcing” and “pushing through,” but rather respecting how much each person can tolerate in that moment.
 It should feel gentle and supportive the entire time.